-After receiving appropriate treatment, most children with attention deficit disorder (ADD ADHD) experience a dramatic turnaround.
+After receiving appropriate treatment, most children with attention deficit disorder (ADHD) experience a dramatic turnaround.
 Once-distractible kids are suddenly able to focus, and kids who used to be hyperactive or impulsive are able to sit still and attend to their lessons.

 As they feel less frustrated by their ADHD symptoms and become more confident in their ability to succeed at home and at school, most of these children gradually overcome sadness, anxiety, or other emotional problems they may have been experiencing.